richafnu/Viva/Viva/glint/setup/update-attributes.md

    :::image type="content" source="../../media/glint/setup/rename-attribute.png" alt-text="Screenshot of the Rename Attribute window.":::

 > [!CAUTION]
-> - Use this method if the underlying data remains the same, but the field name changed in your system.
-Don't repurpose attribute name labels, as this can create issues in reporting.
+> Use this method if the underlying data remains the same, but the field name changed in your system.
+Repurposing attribute name labels can create issues in reporting.
 Instead, create a new attribute.
+>
-> - For example, if Department changes to Team and the values in that column change too, add a new Team attribute and don't rename Department to Team.
+> For example, if Department changes to Team and the values in that column change too, add a new Team attribute and don't rename Department to Team.

 ## Manage Derived Attributes